DanielRafail/cv_website/README.md

 <p>The project started on Juin 12 2020 as a way to practice my programming skills after an absence in the field</p>

 <h2> TODO </h2>

 1. Fix Ratio on mobile phones

-2. Perhaps add a i18n functionality
+2. Perhaps add i18n functionality